-Pull the front edge of the couch seat upward and outward from the wall while gently pushing downward on the backrest until the cushions lie flat.
+- · Remove armrest by pulling upward - 2.
+Lift the front edge of the sofa seat upward and pull outward from the wall while gently pushing downward on the backrest until the cushions lie flat.
 The bed is now ready for use.

-Bed to Couch:
+Bed to Couch

-- 1. Push the front edge of the seat toward the wall while lifting upward on the backrest until the couch is fully seated against the wall. - 2.
-Slide armests into place at each end of the sofa.
+- 1. Push the front edge of the seat toward the wall while lifting upward on the backrest until the sofa is fully seated against the wall. - Slide armests into place at each end of the sofa.